 I’ve written before about how brands love to jump on a band wagon (or brand wagon, as I call it) and it’s usually easily ignored if it’s not your cup of tea.
-But the number of brands and institutions that have blindly supported the divisive and dangerous transgender movement is of serious concern.
-As the old saying goes, if you’re not angry about this, you haven’t been paying attention.
+But a worrying number of brands are supporting the transgender movement without really understanding what’s behind it, or the impact it has on the lives of women and girls.
 For most women, this cultural appropriation of womanhood is as offensive, but far more dangerous, than black face.
-Its way has been paved by the social acceptance of pervasive and harmful gender stereotyping, which I wrote about 4 years ago.

-Because – should you need reminding – women are 51% of the population and account for over 80% of purchasing decisions.
+At the very least, talk to your female customers to understand their views and do some research into who’s behind these organisations.
+Because – should you need reminding – women account for over 80% of purchasing decisions.
 They are not a group you want boycotting your brand.

 18. Valuing our key workers

 Back to a nicer topic.
 During the first lockdown, we happily lined up outside our houses to ‘Clap for Carers’*.
 Most Brits have always felt incredibly fortunate that we have this amazing asset – staffed by incredible, dedicated people – at our disposal.
 But it also became abundantly clear that there are a whole lot of essential frontline workers that we used to take for granted – from bus drivers, to bin men, to posties, to supermarket staff – that we simply cannot exist without.
 For brands looking for a community-based social purpose, there’s one right here.
 A band wagon that’s actually worth jumping on. (*Apparently it’s just been resurrected, now called ‘Clap for Heroes’ to include all these critical key workers).

 19. Protecting the elderly, the vulnerable & our veterans